gigasquid/gigasquid.github.io/source/_posts/2014-09-06-green-eggs-and-transducers.markdown

 ;;     I would eat them here or there.
 ;;     I would eat them anywhere."

-;;_note: In  1.7.0-alpha2, the arity changed and you need to use a ;;(transduce sam-i-am-xform (completing #(str %1 %2 " ")) "" green-eggs-n-ham)
+;;_note: In  1.7.0-alpha2, transduce changed and you need to use a ;;(transduce sam-i-am-xform (completing #(str %1 %2 " ")) "" green-eggs-n-ham)
 ;;instead.